django-oscar/django-oscar/docs/source/recipes/how_to_customise_models.rst

 The first step is to create a local version of the "catalogue" app.
-At a minimum, this involves creating ``catalogue/models.py`` within your project and changing ``INSTALLED_APPS`` to point to your local version rather than oscar's.
+At a minimum, this involves creating ``catalogue/models.py`` within your project and changing ``INSTALLED_APPS`` to point to your local version rather than Oscar's.

 Next, you can modify the ``Product`` model through subclassing::